oneapi-src/ishmem/docs/source/library_setup_exit_query.rst

 Indicates which runtime is used to initialize Intel® SHMEM: either OpenSHMEM, MPI, or PMI.

-.. important:: As of Intel® SHMEM |version| only ISHMEM_RUNTIME_OPENSHMEM is supported.
+.. important:: As of Intel® SHMEM |version| only ISHMEM_RUNTIME_OPENSHMEM and ISHMEM_RUNTIME_MPI are supported.

 .. _ishmemx_attr_t:
 .. cpp:struct:: ishmemx_attr_t